HezziCode/ascii-art-generator-app/README.md

 [https://ascii-art-generator-app.vercel.app/](https://ascii-art-generator-app.vercel.app/)

+## New Font: ShadowText

+A new font style called "ShadowText" has been added to the ASCII art generator.
+To use this font, simply select it from the font dropdown menu on the web interface.

 ## Gemini CLI

 The Gemini CLI is a powerful command-line interface that allows developers to interact with Google's Gemini models.
 It provides a set of tools for various tasks, including code generation, file manipulation, and project management.